Gavin Hickie: Playing career

 Hickie was educated in St Marys College and University College Dublin and went on to play for Ireland Schools, U19, U21, A Level and 7's.
 He made his debut for Ireland A in the 70th minute of 55–22 victory over Wales A on 2 February 2002.

-Hickie played as a hooker and played professional rugby for Leinster, helping Leinster win the inaugural Celtic League in 2001.
-Hickie also played with the London Irish RFC and Worcester Warriors.
+Hickie played as a hooker and played professional rugby for Leinster, helping them win the inaugural Celtic League in 2001.
+Hickie went on to play for the London Irish RFC and Worcester Warriors.
 Hickie played with the Leicester Tigers helping the team win the Guinness Premiership in 2007.
-His career ended after a tackle on Jason Robinson resulted in an injury to his infraspinatus and supraspinatus muscles which effectively ended his playing career.
+He suffered a number of injuries and after a tackle on Jason Robinson resulted in ruptures to his infraspinatus and supraspinatus shoulder muscles his professional playing career was effectively over.

 Hickie captained Ireland 7's and represented Leicester Tigers and St. Mary's College in 7's rugby.

 Hickie also played rugby in the United States with Belmont Shore RFC in the Rugby Super League (US).

 Personal

-Gavin is first cousin to former professional rugby player Denis Hickie and son of former Irish international rugby player Denis J. Hickie.
+Hickie is the son of former Irish international rugby player Denis J. Hickie and first cousin to former professional rugby player Denis Hickie.

+Gavin Hickie is a dual citizen of Ireland and the United States of America.

+Hickie lives in Annapolis, MD with his wife and children.